Copyright © 2021

 This paradigm is intended to produce the best environment for America’s advantages of capital formation, innovation and unfettered industries to contribute to the common good.

-Anyway, that's the theory.
-In fact, Reagan's polices in the 1980s culminated in the 1987 stock crash, the savings & loan debacle that cost taxpayers $175 billion, and a real-estate bubble that burst, wiping out many large commercial builders (sic transit Bramalea) and creating suburban ghost towns of unleased space.
+Anyway, that’s the theory.
+In fact, Reagan’s polices in the 1980s culminated in the 1987 stock crash, the savings-and-loan debacle that cost taxpayers $175 billion, and a real-estate bubble that burst, wiping out many large commercial builders (sic transit Bramalea) and creating suburban ghost towns of unleased space.